Photonics, Power and RF Packaging Forum 2022 – powered by Yole Group and CITC

 Photonics and lighting industries are emerging as key growth drivers for the semiconductor industry and as providers of incredible innovations, in addition to being enablers of new functionalities.
 They are driven by multiple companies: from LED (Nichia, Sanan, ams OSRAM) to VCEL manufacturers (Lumentum, II-VI, Trumpf, ams) and complex photonics modules (Lumentum, II-VI, Coherent.)

-With the increase in film streaming and social networking within a data-oriented economy, datacenter capabilities require constant expansion year after year, combined with a need to lower the power consumption and limit capex and opex costs.
+With the increase in film streaming and social networking within a data-oriented economy, datacenter capabilities require constant expansion year after year, combined with a need to lower the power consumption and limit CAPEX and OPEX costs.

 This is where the silicon photonics industry plays a key role.
 Silicon photonics enable greater data transfer bandwidth while lowering the energy consumption of datacenters by replacing copper connections.

 The spread of COVID-19 has propelled the use of light-based disinfection systems to clean surfaces and volumes without using chemical products.
-This has pushed the UVC LED industry into massive technology and manufacturing investment, doubling revenues by x2 in just one year.
+This has pushed the UVC LED industry into massive technology and manufacturing investment, doubling revenues in just one year.